akshaysai1590/AI-THON-MONEY-MINT-WEBSITE-/README.md

 ## 🤝 Contributing
 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.

----

-## 📄 License
-This project is licensed under the **MIT License** — feel free to use and modify it.